The DGX-2 is a very powerful computational node, featuring high end x86_64 processors and 16 NVIDIA V100-SXM3 GPUs.

 |GPU Memory||512 GB HBM2 (16 x 32 GB)|

 |Networking||8 x Infiniband or 8 x 100 GbE|

 |GPU Throughput||Tensor: 1920 TFLOPs, FP16: 520 TFLOPs, FP32: 260 TFLOPs, FP64: 130 TFLOPs|

 The DGX-2 introduces NVIDIA’s new NVSwitch, enabling 300 GB/s chip-to-chip communication at 12 times the speed of PCIe.

-With NVLink2, it enables 16x Nvidia V100-SXM3 GPUs in a single system, for a total bandwidth going beyond 14 TB/s.
-Featuring pair of Xeon 8168 CPUs, 1.5 TB of memory, and 30 TB of NVMe storage, we get a system that consumes 10 kW, weighs 163.29 kg, but offers double precision perfomance in excess of 130TF.
+With NVLink2, it enables 16x NVIDIA V100-SXM3 GPUs in a single system, for a total bandwidth going beyond 14 TB/s.
+Featuring pair of Xeon 8168 CPUs, 1.5 TB of memory, and 30 TB of NVMe storage, we get a system that consumes 10 kW, weighs 163.29 kg, but offers double precision performance in excess of 130TF.

 Further, the DGX-2 offers a total of ~2 PFLOPs of half precision performance in a single system, when using the tensor cores.

 With DGX-2, AlexNET, the network that 'started' the latest machine learning revolution, now takes 18 minutes.

 The DGX-2 is able to complete the training process for FAIRSEQ – a neural network model for language translation – 10x faster than a DGX-1 system, bringing it down to less than two days total rather than 15 days.